aatmaj28/Document-Scanner/README.md

 # Document-Scanner
-My project is a Document Scanner that utilizes computer vision techniques.
-It captures and processes document images, automatically cropping and enhancing them to create high-quality scans.
-Experience the convenience of digitizing your documents with our efficient and user-friendly Document Scanner.
+My project is a Document Scanner that leverages computer vision techniques.
+It allows users to capture images of documents and automatically enhances and processes them to create high-quality digital scans.
+Simplify the process of digitizing documents with our efficient and accurate Document Scanner powered by computer vision technology.